Starsurfer78/Arduino-MQTT-Lawn-Mower/Readme.txt

 This Project is based on the: **Mower_V8.8 Code**

+!!The Code is untested use it at your own Risk!!

 **!!
 All my work falls under the GNU Public License !!**

 **Project Customization**
+Components required:
+2x Arduino Mega
+1x Nodemcu
+1x 3.5" TFT
+3X BTS7960 Motordriver
+3x ACS712 30A
+3x Ultrasonic Modul HC-SR04
+1x LM2596S DC-DC Step down
+1x INA?? for Battery Power

 This project adds some customization to ReP_AL-3D-Lawn-Mower:
 - Enable/Disable Debug Messages (in Progress)